jmkd3v/robloxapi-wiki/docs/cdn-hashes.md

         jmp .is_at_end

     .xor_t:
-        push rax
-        ; rax is 8 bytes, get the first byte by AND'ing it by 255 mov rax, [rax]
-        and rax, 0xFF
+        ; zero-extend the character (1 byte) so the other 7 bytes of rdx do not contain garbage data, from my testing it works
+        ; even with the garbage but it's better to be safe movzx rdx, byte [rax]
-        xor rdi, rax
+        xor rdi, rdx
-        pop rax

         ; increment hash pointer
         inc rax

     .is_at_end:
-        cmp byte[rax], 0
+        cmp byte [rax], 0
         jne .xor_t

     .fmt_cdn_url: